warmana/cloudant-docs-fork/source/includes/libraries/_supported.md

 The library is an early release version.
 As such, it does not currently have complete Cloudant API coverage.

-<aside class="warning" role="complementary" aria-label="betaonly0">SwiftCloudant is not supported on iOS, and you cannot call it from Objective-C.
+<aside class="warning" role="complementary" aria-label="betaonly0">SwiftCloudant is not supported on iOS, and you cannot call it from Objective-C.</aside>

 ### Apache Spark